shariqshah/symmetry/README.md

 	- Expose complete physics api with forces/joints etc
 	- Complete ODE integration
 	- Test physics code on linux
+	- Pipeline improvements, getting models/materials etc to/from other programs
+	- Necessary basic editor additions like placing objects, scaling, rotating etc
 	- Terrain rendering using heightfields
 	- Re-order lib folder for linux by putting all libraries in one folder
 	- Figure out a better way for handling libs on linux, current method DOES NOT work on other computers